junzis/pyModeS/README.rst

   pms.adsb.airborne_velocity(msg)

 Note: When you have a fix position of the aircraft, it is convenient to use `position_with_ref()` method to decode with only one position message (either odd or even).
 This works with both airborne and surface position messages.
-But the reference position shall be with in 180NM (airborne) or 45NM (surface) of the true position.
+But the reference position shall be within 180NM (airborne) or 45NM (surface) of the true position.

 Decode altitude replies in DF4 / DF20